S-N00B-1/Website/README.md

 An Open Sorce website.
 Developed with me in mind but that anyone can use and build upon (as long as they attribute the site).

 ## Recent Changes:
+* Overhauled CSS
+* Overhauled HTML
+* Remade Home page
-* Added Open Graph Meta Tags
+* Remade Open Graph Meta Tags
-* Added more CSS
-* Adjusted placement of Items in HTML

 ## Links:
 ### [Code Of Conduct](https://github.com/SUPERN00Bthefirst/SUPERN00Bthe1Website/blob/master/.github/CODE_OF_CONDUCT.md)